-After 24 hours they were, if anything, worse, and I went to the doctor, who said I had done the right thing washing off the poison; she prescribed an emollient cream to rub on, and I certainly needed that.
-Over the next few days the skin on my fingers and thumbs turned almost black and became so hard and chitinous that I could actually hear them scratching like a beetle when I tapped them on the table.
-They were very painful and burning.
+After 24 hours they were, if anything, worse, and I went to the doctor, who said I had done the right thing washing off the poison.
+She prescribed an emollient cream to rub on, and I certainly needed it.
+Over the next few days, the skin on my fingers and thumbs turned almost black and became so hard and chitinous that I could actually hear them scratching like a beetle when I tapped them on the table.
+They were burning and very painful.

 Numerous Garden Hellebores, All Poisonous

 Hellebores flower shortly after Christmas; they flower for about three months, sometimes more.
 The Christmas rose, Helleborus niger, is fairly low growing, with palmate leaves.
 Some of them are taller, up to 2 or 3 feet high.
 Hellebores are mostly creamy white tinged with green, sometimes with mauve or pink colours.

 They are self-seeding and propagate very easily from the seeds which form in large seedpods when the flowers have finished.
 Hellebores are useful plants in the garden, because they grow well in shade or half-sun, and have ornate large green palmate leaves which fill up empty spaces in winter when other plants have died back.
 The buds start forming in December, ready to burst forth in late winter or early spring.